timodavidschlatter/chess/README.md

 - <b>Eliminate figure</b>: Get on the same square as your opponents figure
 - <b>Check</b>: Each time your figures display a threat to your opponents king it is called check.
 Your opponent has to move his king away from the threat.
 #### Game endings
 - <b>Checkmate</b>: If your opponent can't move his king away from the threat, it is called checkmate.
-With checkmate the game is over and you've won.
+With checkmate the gameOld is over and you've won.
 - <b>Draw</b>: If your opponent has only the king left but can't move it because all squares nearby are a threat, it is a draw.
 #### Special
 - <b>Promotion</b>: If a Pawn reaches the opposite side of the board, it can be promoted to any piece